Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Serverless/README.md

 <img src="assets/step function benefits.PNG" alt="lambda" style="height:100%; width:100%">

 1. Build and deploy rapidly
+AWS Step Functions helps you to quickly build and deploy your workflows.
+You can get started quickly with Workflow Studio, a drag-and-drop interface.
+With Step Functions, you can express complex bussiness logic as low-code, event-driven workflows that connect services, systems, or people within minutes.
 2. Write less integration code
 3. Build fault-tolerant and stateful workflows
 4. Designed for reliability and scale